LongerVision/ORB_SLAM2/README.md

 #7.
 ROS Examples

 ## Again.
 NEVER EVER use ROS.
 People need FREEDOM!
+And [mrpt](http://www.mrpt.org/) is strongly recommeded.
 Thank you...

 #8.
 Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM and KITTI datasets for monocular, stereo and RGB-D cameras.
 We use the calibration model of OpenCV.
 See the examples to learn how to create a program that makes use of the ORB-SLAM2 library and how to pass images to the SLAM system.
 Stereo input must be synchronized and rectified.
 RGB-D input must be synchronized and depth registered.